 Four different allele coding types are supported by the

-convert_bim_allele.pl program: ilmn12, ilmnab, dbsnp and top.
+convert_bim_allele.pl program: ilmn12, ilmnab, dbsnp, forward and top.
 The ilmn12 and ilmnab refers to Illumina's A/B coding, dbSNP refers to forward strand coding, and top refers to the TOP strand coding.
 The program requires an

 --intype and an